FakeGinger1/Personal/CA4/readme.md

 seen throughout the web design as well as images which reflect topics which are covered in the later sections of the home and about pages.
 I wanted to use an icon library to make my page design more interesting while providing a more intuitive navigation of the pages as a whole.
-I opted for using FontAwsome as it provides a large variety of free to use icons which matched the topics discussed in my web pages.
+I opted for using FontAwsome ([2]Font Awesome 5, 2017) as it provides a large variety of free to use icons which matched the topics discussed in my web pages.
 I made the icons used in the headings hidden on screens smaller than 767px to align with the responsiveness of my design and make the mobile layout more simple and minimalistic.